WeilabMSU/opioid-repurposing/README.md

 ## Reference

-1. Machine-learning Repurposing of DrugBank Compounds for Opioid Use Disorder, in print (2023).
+1. Hongsong Feng, Jian Jiang, Guo-Wei Wei, Machine-learning Repurposing of DrugBank Compounds for Opioid Use Disorder, in print (2023).

 2. Dong Chen, Jiaxin Zheng, Guo-Wei Wei, and Feng Pan.
 Extracting predictive representations from hundreds of millions of molecules.
 The Journal of Physical Chemistry Letters, 12(44):10793–10801, 2021.